carbon-design-system/rfcs/text/0000-monorepo.md

 https://docs.carbondesignsystem.com/<framework>
 ```

+### Releasing packages

+Alongside colocating packages inside of this project, this RFC also proposes that all packages intended to work with each other in the Carbon ecosystem should have the same major version.
+This would mean that component packages, alongside framework packages, would all use their major version to match whatever version of Carbon they support.
+If Carbon is at v11, then this would mean the packages would have some version number like `11.x.y`.

+_Note: a big drawback here is around forcing semantic versioning.
+What if a package doesn't have to have a major bump in order to work?_

+In addition, Carbon would be introduced in the form of several iterations between major version changes that occur approximately every six months.
+These iterations would fall under minor releases and would signify the latest available Carbon version.

+_Note: not every package has to match on minor versions, just on major versions._

+Using Lerna, we can automate publishing canaries of each package, alongside making sure all versions of packages are updated in any package that depends on it in the project.
+These releases would derive version bumps using a standard commit message format using conventional commit, which would also help in generating changelogs for each package and release notes in GitHub Releases.

+Hotfixes for packages can be releases as-needed, and there is no limit to the number of patch releases in a given `major.minor.patch` range.

 ## Component packages

 In theory, we could support component packages for every framework implementation.
 As a result, the following packages would be siblings of each other: